keithasaurus/koda-validate/README.md

 Then _you_ can deal with really slow mypy checks :).

 ### DictValidatorAny
-`DictValidatorAny` is similar to `RecordValidator`, with several key differences:
+`DictValidatorAny` is similar to `RecordValidator`, but there are several key differences:
 - It does not narrow the types on either the key or the value.
 If valid, the type of returned data will be `Dict[Hashable, Any]`.
+(This is why it has `Any` in its name.)
 - It can allow for arbitrary amounts of keys
 - It passes along the keys, so the validated object may appear quite similar to the input.
 Note that it will always return a new dictionary (if valid), and it is legal for values to differ from the input.